 Common sense will tell developers will go to where the market is.
-The highest place to sell your game unless it’s crazy complicated is typically the console environment.
-Thus as a developer you begin to program you game to conform to the standards of that environment.
+The highest place to sell your game, unless it's crazily complicated, is typically the console environment.
+Thus as a developer, you begin to program your game to conform to the standards of that environment.
 But after the game has been released for a while.
 Developers will branch out to other platforms to sell their games.
 Microsoft in particular made it very easy to port back and forth between Xbox and PC because everything relied on Direct X.

 Spelunky HD is just one of many games that assumes you are installing an Xbox 360 Controller and nothing else.

 That's exactly what developers started to do.
 Instead of using archaic and complicated hooks such as the original xinput.dll which is version 1.0.
 Devs were using versions 1.1 to 1.3 versions which simply 'assumed' the mapping of each button to that of a classic Xbox 360 joystick.
 Depending on the gaming engine used this generated a series of problems.
 One of the biggest ones is that if you didn't have an official Microsoft Controller then the game will not even let you continue past its start screen.

 Worse yet some games will completely ignore the fact you have a controller hooked up and only offer keyboard support for your game and that's it.
 For those who used my tutorial for zero delay controllers, The TigerGame Xbox Blog, or XBCD you will likely face this problem with a lot of PC games.
 The people who used the Chinese receiver blog will not because even though the receiver is a third-party controller most are hooking into it are still OEM Microsoft controllers.